 Ability of machines to perform complex tasks that have historically required human thinking; includes machine learning (like neural networks and deep learning) and symbolic reasoning (like expert systems).
 Deep learning is a subset of this broader machine learning and AI topic.

-Integrated system of environmental perception sensors, edge processing hardware, real-time decision-making software, and connectivity that enables assistive features, partial autonomy, and full autonomy in consumer and commercial vehicles.
+Integrated systems of environmental perception sensors, edge processing hardware, real-time decision-making software, and connectivity that enables advanced driver assistance systems, and vehicle autonomy in consumer and commercial vehicles.

 Laser-based 3D sensing technology that enables precise mapping and real-time environmental perception capabilities in applications like autonomous vehicles, future factory, and commercial drones, to name a few.